rishabh-khurana/CBIN/README.md

 The task3.py file is equipped with predict_data() function

 run the predict_data() with predict_data(UserData) argument after running task3.py as a module.
+The UserData arg is a list of list of values input by user.

 ```
 >> predict_data([[34.0,1.0,1.0,118.0,182.0,0.0,2.0,174.0,0.0,0.0,1.0,0.0,3.0]])